Supraja0510/LU-Decomposition/README.md

 (i) To find the L and U matrix
 ```
 Program to find the L and U matrix.
-Developed by: Supraja B
+Developed by: Kavya T
-RegisterNumber: 2305002026
+RegisterNumber: 2305003004

 import numpy as np
 from scipy.linalg import lu